75 Dollar Bill

 Little Big Band

-The conceptual composer and multi-instrumentalist Che Chen used to be best known as a violinist from projects with the Brooklyn improviser Robbie Lee and the Dutch lutenist Jozef van Wissem, while Rick Brown was an experimental rock drummer for New York bands such as Alan Licht’s Run On.
+Multi-instrumentalist Che Chen used to be best known as an improvising violinist from projects with Japanese guitarist Tetuzi Akiyama and others in the American and Japanese undergrounds, while Rick Brown was an experimental rock drummer in New York bands such as Run On with Alan Licht and Sue Garner.

 But when the pair formed 75 Dollar Bill, Chen’s violin was replaced by a cheap electric guitar.
 Brown’s drum kit devolved even more: He sat on a wooden crate, pounding it with his hands and mallets, perhaps with a few cracked cymbals and shakers for variety.
 “None of his equipment looked as if it cost more than a pretty good sandwich,” The New York Times remarked in a fascinated review in 2014, when the duo was building its live legend in Brooklyn bars with only a four-song cassette to its name.